home-assistant/home-assistant.io/source/_integrations/squeezebox.markdown

 ### Binary sensors

 - Needs restart
-  Sever Service would like to be restarted usually to apply updates.
+  Server Service needs to be restarted (typically, this is needed to apply updates).
 - Library rescan
   Music library is currently being scaned by LMS.